grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 ## The Approach<a id="approach"></a>

-## Data Extent for Air Temperature<a id= "statlink"></a>
+## Data Extent for Air Temperature and Relative Humidity (and by derivation, dew point and vapor pressure defecit) <a id= "statlink"></a>

 The table below describes the extent of the data used in this analysis.
-The DAYS SHARED attribute is the number of days I used during which both five- and daily- data acquisitions appeared to be operational; values gathered were not labelled as "NULL" and within a reasonable range, here defined at greater than -50 C or less than 50 C for any air temperature.
+The DAYS SHARED attribute is the number of days I used during which both five- and daily- data acquisitions appeared to be operational.
+During these times there were no long "streaks" of values gathered labelled as "NULL" and the values fell within an earthly range, here defined at greater than -50 C or less than 50 C for any air temperature.
 The LAST GATHERED attribute is the last day from which I collected data.
 There may be a few days of good data following this date.

 | STATION | HEIGHT | DAYS SHARED | FIRST SHARED | LAST GATHERED |
 |------|------|------|------|------|